Double integrator: energy minimisation

 println("\np0 = ", p0, "\nt1 = ", t1, "\nt2 = ", t2)

-To reconstruct the trajectory obtained with the state constraint, we concatenate the flows: one unconstrained arc up to the entry time $t_1$, a boundary arc between $t_1$ and $t_2$, and finally another unconstrained arc up to $t_f$.
-This concatenation allows us to compute the complete solution — state, costate, and control — which we can then plot together with the direct solution for comparison.
+To reconstruct the constrained trajectory, concatenate the flows as follows: an unconstrained arc until $t_1$, a boundary arc from $t_1$ to $t_2$, and a final unconstrained arc from $t_2$ to $t_f$.
+This composition yields the full solution (state, costate, and control), which we then plot alongside the direct method for comparison.

 # concatenation of the flows